 Wes Strickland is a water project and finance attorney based in Austin, Texas and Los Angeles, California, with the international law firm of Holland & Knight LLP.
 His clients include U.S.-based and multinational water companies and financial institutions that develop and manage water resources and infrastructure.
-He commonly represents public and private corporations, government enterprises, investment funds and private water right holders.
 He has been involved in many of the largest and most significant water development projects in the United States for the past 20 years, across multiple states and regions, with a strong focus on California, Texas and the West.
 The value of his past projects has exceeded $12 billion.

 Mr. Strickland is a regular writer and speaker on water resources and the private sector.
 He has been quoted by numerous media, including Bloomberg, Reuters, Al Jazeera, Debtwire, Circle of Blue and Global Water Intelligence, for which he also serves as the U.S. legal columnist.
-Earlier in his career, he served as a captain and judge advocate in the United States Marine Corps, where he handled water right matters for the western United States and the U.S. Department of Defense utilities privatization initiative.
+Earlier in his career, Mr. Strickland served as a captain and judge advocate in the U.S. Marine Corps, where he handled water right matters for the western U.S. and the U.S. Department of Defense utilities privatization initiative.